-Income Benefits
+• Income Benefits

 Income Benefits are $66^2/3$ % of the average weekly wage, subject to minimum and maximum benefits.
-Benefits begin after a 7-day waiting period and are retroactive if the disability lasts beyond 14 days.
+Benefits begin on day 8 after a 7-day waiting period and are retroactive if the disability lasts beyond 14 days.